 Macalester students and faculty have organized the annual Russian, Eastern European, and Central Asian Studies Conference conference each spring since 1992.
-Events include a nationally recognized speaker, a term paper competition in which students compete for cash prizes, and an evening gala event.
+Events include talks by nationally recognized speakers, community members engaged in human rights work, and alums sharing their experiences post-graduation, as well as an undergraduate research competition in which top participants receive cash prizes.

 In 2018, our conference featured two sports-related talks in honor of the 2018 World Cup that took place for the first time in Russia!
 Mac alum Chris Pascone ’01 presented on “Using Russian to Make a Career in Professional Soccer“; and Tim Harte, Professor of Russian literature at Bryn Mawr College, gave a talk titled “Higher and Faster: Athletics, Art, and Ideology in Russia and the Soviet Union” about the significance of sports for the arts and literary culture in Russia.